More Legal Help in Maine

 The Maine Civil Liberties Union provides legal assistance to people whose constitutional rights may have been violated or who have been the victim of illegal discrimination.
 The MCLU also has a prisoners rights project.
 Its cooperating attorneys do not charge their MCLU clients attorney's fees.
 The MCLU has only one office, in Portland, but takes cases from all over the state.

-The Maine Lawyer Referral and Information Service refers callers to lawyers willing to provide free half-hour consultations.
+The Maine Lawyer Referral Service refers callers to lawyers willing to provide free half-hour consultations.
 The Lawyer Referral Service charges a $25 fee and has a toll free phone number to its Augusta office.

 The Cumberland Legal Aid Clinic, a program of the University of Maine School of Law, is a small legal services provider, in which clients are represented by "Student Attorneys," third-year law students specially licensed by the state and federal courts to provide legal services to clients of low income.
 The Student Attorneys practice under the supervision of fully-licensed attorney faculty members.
 The Clinic represents eligible individuals with legal cases in Southern Maine courts for most types of civil, criminal, juvenile, and family law matters.